Gordie Uranus and the Universe

 Seed - 1979

 As further evidence that the dustbin of rock is indeed a bottomless pit, there is this potent little double-sider from Gordie Uranus and the Universe.
-From Ottawa, a relatively fertile punk scene that at the time spawned the likes of the Red Squares, the Bureaucrats and, later on, Porcelain Forehead, the band released these cool tracks around the end of the decade.
+The band was from Ottawa, a relatively punk-friendly city at the time that spawned the likes of the Red Squares, the Bureaucrats and, later on, Porcelain Forehead, and they issued these tracks towards the end of the seventies.
 Both songs pack a soul/punk wallop, especially 'It's Only Urgent' with its brawny horns and hard-hitting guitar.

 The Subhumans EP - 12"